akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 -Dakka.cluster.seed-nodes.0=akka://ClusterSystem@host1:2552
 -Dakka.cluster.seed-nodes.1=akka://ClusterSystem@host2:2552
 ```

+When a new node is started it sends a message to all configured `seed-nodes` and then sends a join command to the
+one that answers first.
+If no one of the seed nodes replied (might not be started yet) it retries this procedure
+until successful or shutdown.

 The seed nodes can be started in any order and it is not necessary to have all
 seed nodes running, but the node configured as the **first element** in the `seed-nodes`